hzi-bifo/SDplots/Docker/ReadMeDocker.md

 ---
 ## Questions and Bug Reports
-If you have questions about the SD plots pipeline or bugs to report, please contact John Doe at jdoe@thisisnorealemail.com.
+If you have questions about the SD plots pipeline or bugs to report, please contact Thorsten Klingen at thorsten.klingen@helmholtz-hzi.de.